INTERVIEW

 KI: I find my inspiration from my family, when I let them evaluate my work, and also, how they will respond emotionally towards my photos.
 Also, seeing the viewers change their ways and making them reflect their lives from my photographs makes me eager to continue doing so.

-TPL: Has your style of shooting changed since you first started?
+TPL: Has your style of photographing changed since you first started out?

-KI: My style of shooting has changed a lot when I started street photography.
+KI: My style of photographing has changed a lot when I started street photography.
 I am more aware of what to put and exclude inside my frame.
 It is like making music with lots of scales in your mind, then eventually you will pick the best melody that works.
 For me, this genre should be the start of all aspiring photographers.
 You will not just learn the technical stuff but also it will build your character as well.

-TPL: Where is your favourite place to shoot?
+TPL: Where is your favourite place to photograph?

 KI: My favorite place to shoot is around metro Manila in the Philippines.